ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 ; Task from 2021-06-15 interim: update ABNF later
 ~~~~

-Applying the `index-selector` to an array, a numerical `element-index` is required.
-JSONPath allows it to be negative.
+Applying the `index-selector` to an array, a numerical `element-index`
+is required to select the corresponding
+element.
+JSONPath allows it to be negative (see {{index-semantics}}).

 ~~~~ abnf
 element-index   = int                             ; decimal integer